In Australia, there are still two entirely different offerings available to investors which look similar and can confuse both investors and advisers.

 The local financial industry can learn from the success of US robo giants like Betterment and Wealthfront in the US.

-Circa US$3 billion has been invested with these companies in the US over the past three years, which is huge growth.
+About US$3 billion has been invested with these companies over the past three years, which is huge growth.

 The US has a history of being at the forefront of new and innovative investment mediums that Australian investors and advisers have adopted, such as ETFs and platforms.
 Over time, robo-advice will have a similar impact, but it won’t happen overnight.

 As in the US, the industry also has to accept that some HNW clients may use robo in non-advised investments.
-The experience in the US has been that it is not just smaller investors that are using these companies.
+The experience in the US has been that it is not just smaller investors who are using these companies.
 Larger investors, who believe in passive investing, are also using them.
-This doesn’t mean, however, that they don’t value good financial advice and won’t pay for it; they are simple exercising their right to choose how their savings are managed.
+This doesn’t mean, however, that they don’t value good financial advice and won’t pay for it.
+They are simple exercising their right to choose how their savings are managed.